porsche-design-system/porsche-design-system/packages/components-js/src/components/layout/divider/divider.code.md

 # Divider

-The **Divider component** is used as 'Horizontal Rule' and displays a dividing line.
+The **Divider component** is used as 'horizontal or vertical rule' and displays a dividing line.
-The default semantic HTML Element is `<hr>` which means the component is self closing.
+The component is self closing.
 Slotted content between the component tags won't be displayed.

 ## Default